Physical Education, '15

 Perrone accepted a position as an elementary physical education teacher and was named varsity football, basketball, and baseball head coach in his hometown of Warrensburg, NY, in addition to already serving as the head varsity baseball coach at Vermont's Proctor High School.

 "Castleton had a huge influence on me, it strengthened my love and passion for teaching and coaching," Perrone said.

-“I learned how to conduct a first class program both on and off the field.
-Coach Volpone is a great mentor and a coach I aspire to emulate,” he said.
-“The coaching staff at Castleton were the first ones to contact me when I was announced the head varsity football coach at Warrensburg.”
+"I learned how to conduct a first-class program both on and off the field.
+Coach Volpone is a great mentor and a coach I aspire to emulate," he said.
+"The coaching staff at Castleton were the first ones to contact me when I was announced as the head varsity football coach at Warrensburg."

 As a student-athlete, Perrone played on the defensive outside line for the Spartans.
 He began his career with an ECFC Rookie of the Week honor and grew to start in all 10 games as a senior and added a 23-yard interception return for a touchdown in the squad's victory over Anna Maria.
 He also brought the Maple Sap Bucket home to Glenbrook Gymnasium after defeating the Norwich Cadets three times in his career, twice as a player and once as a coach.